 There really is no right or wrong here.
-Two schools of thought, if you were to ask me, I like to shoot second and have all the pressure to perform.
+Two schools of thought, if you were to ask me, I like to shoot second but may teams prefer shooting first to put all the pressure on the opponents.

 Actually you can.
 But only if the penalty is taken within a game and not during a penalty shootout.

 If the shooter passes the ball forward a yard or so and a teammate runs in after he has touched they can put it in.

 This is extremely risky and in my opinion foolish considering you already have enough of an advantage from twelve yards out why over complicate it.
 The teammate also cannot be inside of the penalty box when the shooter touches, only after so the timing has to be precise.